klmnankit1511/Message/README.md

 Open http://localhost:3000 to view it in the browser.

 // For BackEnd

-// In your respective terminal or cmd cd Backend
+cd Backend // In your respective terminal or cmd

-// Install All packages
+npm install // Install All packages

-npm install
-// for start Backend Server after Packages Install nodemon app.js
+nodemon app.js // for start Backend Server after Packages Install

-Runs the app in the development mode at http://localhost:3006
+Runs the app in the development mode .
+Server start at http://localhost:3006